danielparks/danielparks-zsh-theme/README.md

 If [git-status-vars][] is available, it will use it to get better information about git repos, as well as a slight edge in speed.
-It will warn you if it is not present, but that can be disabled with an environment variable.
+It will warn you if it is not present, but that can be disabled by setting `IGNORE_GIT_SUMMARY=1` before loading this plugin.

 <img src="screenshot.png" width="525" height="484" alt="" />